mingli202/me-schedule-maker/scraper/README.md

 Gregory Muclair has a 5/5 rating but only 2 raters.
 His score is 75.0 <br/>
 Kazuo Takei, Luiz has a 4.6 rating with 11 raters.
 His score is 85.5

-More raters makes the rating stronger and accurate.
+More raters make the rating stronger and more accurate.